-Our Marketing and Sales Efforts and Third Party Financing
+Our Marketing and Sales Efforts and Third-Party Financing

 Our marketing efforts are driven by an in-house team of professionals that focus on digital and other platforms.
 In addition to monitoring and managing our social media presence, our team is focused on search engine optimization on our digital platform.
-For the year ended December 31, 2021, our total advertising costs were \$14.8 million, split 86% digital advertising and 14% other advertising platforms.
+For the year ended December 31, 2023, our total advertising costs were \$25.9 million, split approximately 85% digital advertising and 15% other advertising platforms.

-Selling expenses consist of advertising spend for social, digital and traditional marketing and sales and marketing personnel.
-Our total selling expenses for 2021 were approximately \$21.0 million, or approximately 15.8% of revenue.
-Our customer acquisition costs were approximately \$1,902 per customer in 2021.
+Selling expenses consist of advertising costs for social, digital and traditional marketing and sales and marketing personnel.
+Our total selling expenses for 2023 were approximately \$36.8 million, or approximately 18.8% of revenue.
+Our customer acquisition costs were approximately \$2,465 per customer in 2023.

 Our sales assistants respond to inquiries from prospective patients and schedule virtual or in-person consultations.
 Starting in 2020, we began to offer our patients the choice of a pre-procedure virtual consult.
 Rather than making an in-office appointment, our patients are able to speak with our surgeons and qualified patient care consultants in the convenience of their own home or office typically within 24-72 hours.
 We encourage a strong relationship between our patients and surgeons, from initial consultation, through procedure, to after treatment.
-Nearly all of our patient-facing consultants are former patients and can speak to their personal Elite experiences.
+Nearly all of our patient-facing consultants are former patients and can speak to their personal AirSculpt experiences.
 Based on these efforts, together with discussions with our surgeons, our patients elect to move forward and schedule a procedure date.
-Many patients, satisfied with results and experience, return to Elite Body Sculpture to receive further AirSculpt® treatments on additional body parts.
+Many patients, satisfied with results and experience, return to AirSculpt to receive further AirSculpt[®] treatments on additional body parts.

-Our consultants provide patients pricing information the day of their consult and, if requested by the patient, assist patients with securing third-party financing from entities such as CareCredit, Alphaeon Credit and United Medical Credit, enabling consumers to more quickly schedule their procedures.
+Our consultants provide patients pricing information the day of their consult and, if requested by the patient, assist patients with securing third-party financing from entities such as CareCredit, Cherry and Alphaeon, among others, enabling consumers to more quickly schedule their procedures.
 We do not face any risk in default of payment under that financing arrangement, which is solely between the patient and third party financing vendor.
-In 2021, approximately 42% of our revenue involved the patient securing third-party financing.
+In 2023, approximately 47% of our cases involved the patient securing third-party financing.